cdnutter/pokeemerald-speedchoice/INSTALL.md

 Follow the OS-specific instructions below.

-# Linux
+# Linux *(Ubuntu used)

 Install [**devkitARM**](http://devkitpro.org/wiki/Getting_Started/devkitARM).

-Make sure that there is an environment variable called DEVKITARM with the path of the directory before the "bin" directory containing "arm-none-eabi-as", "arm-none-eabi-cpp", "arm-none-eabi-ld" and "arm-none-eabi-objcopy".
+~~Make sure that there is an environment variable called DEVKITARM with the path of the directory before the "bin" directory containing "arm-none-eabi-as", "arm-none-eabi-cpp", "arm-none-eabi-ld" and "arm-none-eabi-objcopy".~~ I added it to /tools/binutils so it **should** work.

 Then get the compiler from https://github.com/pret/agbcc and run the following commands.